jedavidson/comp6771-notes/README.md

 - *Partial specialisation* for a template for a type "based on" a template type parameter (e.g. a specialisation of a template for `T*` or `std::vector<T>`)
 - *Explicit specialisation* for a fully-realised type (e.g. `std::string`, `int`)

-Specialising a template is a good idea if
+Specialising a template is a good idea if:
 - You need to preserve the existing semantics of a template for something that wouldn't otherwise work with the default generic implementation
     - Specialising to give completely different semantics/break assumptions about the behaviour of a class to other realised type parameters is poor form
 - You're writing a type trait